Byron Krieger: Later life

 Krieger was selected to referee Olympia style Latin American Games in Venezuela and Guatemala.
 He served for many years as both President of the Michigan Division of the Amateur Fencers' League and the Salle de Tuscan Fencing Club, and devoted many years to officiating at State and Intercollegiate matches.
 He had a long career with the Internal Revenue Service in Detroit, and retired in 1979 as Associate Chief Appeals.
 He then opened a full-time private practice.

 Krieger met his wife, actress/writer Jocelyn Ruth, also from Detroit, in 1956 while he was training for the Olympics in New York City.
 They were founding members of the Young Israel of Southfield, and involved with the Detroit Chabad community.
 In 2015 they celebrated their 57th wedding anniversary with six children, 16 grandchildren, and 2 great-grandchildren.
 Krieger's grandson, Sam Larson, fenced for the Yeshiva University NCAA team 2012–15.

 Krieger died at age 95 on November 8, 2015, from injuries he incurred in a fire in his home in Boca Raton, Florida.
-Krieger was a devout Jew and was celebrating the Sabbath by lighting the traditional Shabbat candle, signifying the beginning of the Sabbath.
+Krieger was a devout Jew and was observing the end of the Sabbath by lighting the traditional Havdalah candle, signifying the end of the Sabbath.
 Krieger suffered from Parkinson's disease, and the match he lit for the candle fell from his hands and onto his sweater.
-His wife of 57 years was with him at the time, and survived.
+His wife of 78 years was with him at the time, and survived.